Ralph Bogan

 Ralph A.L.
 Bogan, Jr. (October 31, 1922-June 9, 2013) was a businessman who co-owned the Milwaukee/Atlanta Braves in the 1960s and 1970s.
 He was a partner in the group that purchased the team in 1962.

 He also worked for the Greyhound Bus company – where his father, Ralph Bogan, Sr., was a high-ranking executive – was a private equity investor, and CEO of National Security Bank in Chicago.,/Treasurer of the One-Hundred Club of Chicago Police Department 1973-2013.

 Personal life

 Ralph Alcott Lester Bogan Jr. was born in Hibbing Minnesota.
 He attended Evanston Township High School, Choate Rosemary Hall and Lake Forest Academy, then Dartmouth College and the University of Pennsylvania.
-He served on a destroyer in the Navy during World War II.,//Ralph Bogan was married to Peggy Wickman Bogan for 33 years.
-They had four daughters: Pamela, Sandra, Karen and Diane.
-And 13 grandchildren: Alicia, Andrew-Eric, Megan, Colleen, Cheryl, Luke, Mark, Amanda, Nate, Seth, Zach, Abby and Jessica.
-And 5 great-grandchildren.
+He served on a destroyer in the Navy during World War II.
 He died in Lincoln Park, Chicago.